lsgordon/lsgordon/README.md

 Hello!

 My name is Leo, I'm a current 1st year grad student at UPenn, and a current senior at Haverford College.
-I'm interesting in Machine Learning, Data Engineering, and Data Science.
+I'm interesting in Machine Learning, and Distributed Systems.
 These projects are the best examples of my work.
 Feel free to reach out with any questions you have.

 ---